microsoft/vscode/.devcontainer/README.md

     scripts/code.sh
     ```

-2. After the build is complete, open a web browser and go to [http://localhost:6080](http://localhost:6080) or use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901`.
+2. After the build is complete, open a web browser and go to [http://localhost:6080](http://localhost:6080) or use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901` and enter `vscode` as the password.

 3. You should now see Code - OSS!